Thornton Law Firm Whistleblower Client Receives Largest-Ever Individual SEC Whistleblower Award

 Client Awarded Nearly $50 Million After Providing Original Information To The Commission That Led To The Successful Enforcement Action Against the Bank of New York Mellon

 Partner Michael A. Lesser, who leads Thornton Law Firm’s whistleblower representation practice, represented the whistleblower who received the historic award from the SEC.
-The almost $50 million dollar award is the largest amount ever awarded to one individual in the history of the SEC whistleblower program.
+The almost $50 million dollar award was at the time the largest amount ever awarded to one individual in the history of the SEC whistleblower program.

 His client provided original information to the Securities and Exchange Commission that resulted in a successful enforcement action that returned a significant amount of money to harmed investors.
 The SEC’s investigations into the Bank of New York Mellon’s handling of foreign exchange transactions (also known as Forex, or FX) were some of the largest, broadest investigations ever conducted by the independent federal regulatory agency.